Limiting partition function for the Mallows model: a conjecture and partial evidence: Acknowledgment

 \section{Acknowledgment}

 I am very grateful to the editors for giving me an opportunity to contribute towards IJPAM volume celebrating the memory of Prof. K. R. Parthasarathy.
 May his work continue to inspire many further generations of Indian probabilists.
+I also thank an anonymous referee for a thorough reading and many comments that improved the paper.